AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Imputation, Retrodiction, and Unasked Opinion Prediction

 Panel B presents a scenario that arises in repeated cross-sectional surveys, where certain questions were not asked in some periods, resulting in year-level missing data.
 By predicting responses for the missing years, we can ``retrodict'' trends and patterns that would have emerged if the data had been collected consistently every year.
-For example, the question of whether same-sex couples have the right to marry one another has been asked since 2008 in the General Social Survey.
+For example, the question of whether same-sex couples have the right to marry one another has been asked since 2008 in the GSS.
 How do we know Americans' public opinion on same-sex marriage in the 1970s?
 Can we precisely pinpoint when public attitudes toward same-sex marriage started to shift?
-Developing a device to retrodict missing responses can open an entirely new opportunity for understanding historical changes, given that survey questions addressing specific issues tend to be introduced only after societies become aware of social changes concerning those issues \citep{behrTelevisionNewsRealWorld1985,downsEcologyIssueattentionCycle1972,hilgartnerRiseFallSocial1988}.
-Additionally, survey designers can utilize this device for question selection since it enables them to focus on less predictable questions or conversely those expected to shift.
+Developing a device to retrodict missing responses can open an entirely new opportunity for understanding historical changes, given that survey questions addressing specific issues tend to be introduced after societies become aware of social changes concerning those issues~\citep{behrTelevisionNewsRealWorld1985,downsEcologyIssueattentionCycle1972,hilgartnerRiseFallSocial1988}.
+Additionally, survey designers can utilize this device to choose which questions they ask in a survey since it enables them to focus on less predictable questions or conversely those expected to shift.
 We use the term ``retrodiction'' to refer to predicting year-level missing data.